 Carolyn Emmerson Dietz is President of the Sierra Pacific Foundation.
 A graduate of Oregon State University, Carolyn lives in Oregon and implements the family’s commitment to community enhancement through the Foundation’s charitable contributions and student scholarship program.
 Since becoming President of the Foundation, millions of dollars in contributions have been granted under her direction.
 Scholarships are awarded to children of SPI employees, and are available for a wide variety of post-secondary education programs.

 Charlie has served on the SPI Scholarship Committee since 1995.
 He greatly appreciates the opportunity to be a part of the Foundation’s grand effort to make a college education possible for the hundreds of children of Sierra Pacific Industries' employees.

-In his professional life, Charlie spent 36 years in public education as a teacher, principal, district superintendent and the last 12 years of his career as Shasta County Superintendent of Schools.
-For nine years, ending in 2011, Charlie was the Executive Director of the non-profit Youth Violence Prevention Council, founding the Shasta County Youth Peer Court and Shasta Youth Leadership Camp.
-He has also been associate faculty for National University and still consults on a wide range of educational and community issues.
+In his professional life, Dr. Menoher spent 36 years in public education as a teacher, principal, district superintendent and the last 12 years of his career as Shasta County Superintendent of Schools.
+After his retirement from public education, Dr. Menoher was the Executive Director of the non-profit Youth Violence Prevention Council, founding the Shasta County Youth Peer Court and Shasta Youth Leadership Camp.
+He was also associate faculty for National University at the Redding Center.